 Across his varied projects Gallagher is a keyboard and piano man through-and-through, having fallen for the Rhodes sound early in his career and remaining a passionate advocate.

-“I’ve got a lot of friends whose first port of call is their beaten and well-loved acoustic guitars, but for me it’s always been keyboards, specifically synthesisers.
+“I’ve got a lot of friends whose first port of call is their beaten and well-loved acoustic guitars, but for me it’s always been keyboards, specifically synthesizers.
 Oddly enough I didn’t really touch a piano until I was half-way through my teens.
-Then we inherited a piano and that was a real ‘wow’ moment; when I discovered this incredible instrument very different from a synthesiser.
+Then we inherited a piano and that was a real ‘wow’ moment; when I discovered this incredible instrument very different from a synthesizer.
 And I remember when I first played a Rhodes piano.
 I was in a studio with a band I was playing with, and an engineer had a Mark I; I’d never played anything quite like it and I loved it.
 We plugged it into the board and used it on every track we were recording – myself and the rest of the band fell in love with the sound.
 So that set me off on trying to find one of my own which I managed to do.
 I’ve owned three and toured around the country with them – and treated them pretty roughly!
 I’ve owned two suitcase Rhodes and one stage Rhodes, and also a Nord Stage as well, when I was wanting something a little lighter to carry.”

 Even as a tough-to-impress Rhodes purist he was blown away by his first experience of the Session Keys Electric S.

 “From the minute I opened it up and just heard a low D, I was just like ‘yeah, this is amazing!’
-I think the great thing about that piece of software is that it combines my love of tinkering with synthesisers and changing sounds, and a love of real instrument; it combines so many important things.
+I think the great thing about that piece of software is that it combines my love of tinkering with synthesizers and changing sounds, and a love of real instrument; it combines so many important things.
 It’s a really exciting piece of software.”

 He is particularly enthused by the morphing function, letting him replicate the Rhodes unplugged sound which he is clearly deeply fond of: “I love that you can pull the sound down to make the Rhodes sound like they do when you turn them off and don’t plug them into an amplifier.
 I love that, it’s a really intimate sound and a great basis for sound design.

-I didn’t realise how much I missed it until I heard it – when I put the software up in my session I was like ‘oh I remember this!’
+I didn’t realize how much I missed it until I heard it – when I put the software up in my session I was like ‘oh I remember this!’
 It’s such a lovely sound, such an intimate thing just sitting down and playing unplugged.
 I just remember the times I was in the practice room or in a studio somewhere and there was nobody else around and I didn’t have the Rhodes plugged in… just playing that sound.”

 A physically pleasurable experience